vvuk/gecko-dev/gfx/doc/Silk.md

 1. Hardware Vsync event occurs on an OS specific *Hardware Vsync Thread* on a per display/output-device basis.
 2. The *Hardware Vsync Thread* attached to the display notifies any observers listening to it, which are generally going to be Widgets or VsyncParents (for cross-process vsync).
-3. Each Widget can listen to either another widget (generally a toplevel widget) for vsync notifications, or directly to a **VsyncDisplay**.
+3. Each Widget can listen to either another widget (generally a toplevel widget) for vsync notifications, or directly to a **VsyncSource**.
-4. A **VsyncDisplay** may either be a direct display getting notifications from the *Hardware Vsync Thread*, or it may be a **VsyncChild** (via the PVSync protocol) that is listening to cross-process Vsync notifications from the main/compositor thread.
+4. A **VsyncSource** may either be a direct display getting notifications from the *Hardware Vsync Thread*, or it may be a **VsyncChild** (via the PVSync protocol) that is listening to cross-process Vsync notifications from the main/compositor thread.
 5. The Widget, in turn, will notify any of the things that are listening to *it* -- these are currently RefreshDrivers, Compositors, or other Widgets.
 6. When it receives a vsync event, the **Compositor** dispatches input events on the *Compositor Thread*, then composites.
 Input events are only dispatched on the *Compositor Thread* on b2g.
 7. When it receives a vsync event, The **RefreshDriver** paints on the *Main Thread*.